sidsaurav/authocate-server/readme.md

 - [![Twitter](https://img.icons8.com/fluency/15/null/twitter.png) twitter.com/sidsauravdev](https://twitter.com/sidsauravdev)

 ## Introduction
 **authocate-server** is a powerful, yet very beginner friendly Node.js middleware that simplifies authentication and user management for your Express applications.
-You can add authentication to your web app using **just one line of code**.
+It requires minimal setup and you can add authentication to your web app using **just one line of code**.

 ### Primary Credentials for login as of now are email and password which can be changed in future development.
 ## Table of Contents